 Predicting exactly how much it will cost to build an individual website is tricky because there is no set price for most features.
 Costs can range from free to hundreds of dollars per year, based on the features and services you need.
 Expect to pay at least $1,500 for your website in the first year when it’s all said and done.

 Web hosting refers to the server space where the files that comprise your website live.
 All websites need hosting.
 If you use a website builder to create your website, hosting is included in the cost of your monthly subscription, detailed below.
 If you create your website with WordPress, or through a web designer, you will need to purchase web hosting separately.
 There are several different types of web hosting.

-Pricing is based on the amount of resources needed, and can start as low as $3 per month, and go as high as $100 or more.
+Pricing is based on the amount of resources needed, and can start as low as about $3 per month, and go as high as $100 or more.
 Generally speaking, for a new, small website, a less expensive type of hosting, like shared or WordPress hosting, will be sufficient.
 It’s advisable to research different levels of hosting to ensure you are getting the speed, support, and scalability you need.

 Web hosting prices are usually advertised on a monthly basis, but billed annually, so web hosting should be added to your budget as a yearly cost.
 When signing up with a web host, be sure to read the fine print, especially around pricing.
 Many web hosts offer discounted introductory rates for the first year, which increase when you renew.